 Branding – Creating Your Personal Brand Through Consistency

-For voice actors there’s no shortage of things to do in a day, from performing and taking direction during a session, to figuring out which auditions are a good fit.
-It’s a lot to juggle, but there’s one thing that shouldn’t be neglected – creating and investing in your personal brand.
+For voice actors, there’s no shortage of things to do in a day, from performing and taking direction during a session, to figuring out which auditions are a good fit.
+It’s a lot to juggle, but one thing that shouldn’t be neglected is creating and investing in your personal brand.